 Matsumoto is a compact city, but it doesn’t lack for things to do.
 Whether you’re interested in castles, art, food, or shopping, there’s something for everyone here.

-Matsumoto is famous for its black castle.
+Matsumoto is famous for its 16th-century black castle.
 A designated National Treasure, I think of it as the visual yin to Himeji Castle’s yang.
 By day, it is striking; by night, downright dramatic when lit from below, reflected in the surrounding pond.

 The grounds outside the castle are lush, with a notable grove of plum trees—perfect for a romantic date of sorts.
 With plenty of space to roam around, there’s always a chance of encountering a friendly puppy or two around the castle.